ChaseMilligan/Wikiyickistan/content/House League/Free League of the Backlands.md

 - Elemental Evil Player's Companion
 - Volo's Guide to Monsters

+A warning for players that the Keep of the Backlands is not a large population center, so expensive adventuring equipment will likely not be available.
+For example, if you make a character with Spelljammer options like a laser pistol, you will not be able to purchase the energy cells needed as ammo for the laser pistol in the Keep.
+You could get it shipped to the Keep for five times the listed price in 6d6 days.

 #### Backgrounds

 Choose any background from the Core Rules within PHB+1.

 # The Realms

 The world of the Forgotten Realms spans continents and countless cultures, but the League’s adventures will focus mainly on the area around the Keep of the Backlands.
 Other locales may appear as one-shots or side arcs, but the League’s heart remains in the wild frontier around the Keep.
+Some players might play through the same adventure more than once as different characters.
+Make sure to let your DM know if you have already done an adventure as a different character, so they can maybe switch some stuff up, or take other anti-meta gaming measures.
+Everyone is expected to be respectful of the game, and not use out of character information.
+Since all of this is Core content, experienced players have likely seen many of these stat blocks before.
+Again, DMs have the free will to make adjustments based on APL, and player knowledge, but are not expected to customize an entire adventure around characters.